Qualified Charitable Distribution (QCD) or “IRA Rollover” Gifts for Donors Aged 70½ or Older

 - The amount transferred from an IRA to charity is not added to taxable income.

 - The amount transferred counts towards the minimum required distribution.
 The required beginning date for distributions from an IRA was the age of 70½, but the SECURE Act, enacted in December of 2019, raised that age to 72 for persons who had not reached the age of 70½ by 2019.
-When a donor makes an IRA charitable rollover after the applicable required minimum distribution age (70½ or 72 as the case may be), the amount transferred is a qualified charitable distribution and will count towards the minimum distribution requirement, subject to certain adjustments if that donor has been making post-age-70½ contributions to the IRA.
+When a donor makes an IRA charitable rollover after the applicable required minimum distribution age, the amount transferred is a qualified charitable distribution and will count towards the minimum distribution requirement, subject to certain adjustments if that donor has been making post-age-70½ contributions to the IRA.

 Requirements and restrictions for making an IRA charitable rollover gift: